Tennis lovers have to “wake up to the greatness” of Novak Djokovic after he won his sixteenth Grand Slam, says his former trainer, Boris Becker.

 “He got here into the birthday celebration that changed into the Roger and Rafa birthday party, and he became the party pooper.

-“Now, after sixteen majors, people have were given to awaken to the greatness of Novak Djokovic.”
+“Now, after sixteen majors, people have been given to awaken to the greatness of Novak Djokovic.”

 ‘Djokovic wants to be the finest.’

-And Becker believes the sector number one will take no longer relax until he has surpassed Federer and Nadal.
+Becker believes sector number one will no longer relax until he surpasses Federer and Nadal.

 “Novak is not quite happy yet,” the German stated.
-“He’s one of the finest of all of the time, but he wants to be the greatest of all time.
+“He’s one of the finest of all time, but he wants to be the greatest.

-Djokovic’s triumph means he has now gained 4 of the beyond five Grand Slam titles and, being nearly six years younger than Federer, ought to upload plenty extra barring a lack of shape or health.
+Djokovic’s triumph means he has won four of the past five Grand Slam titles and, being nearly six years younger than Federer, ought to win plenty more, barring a lack of form or health.

-His pursuit of Federer and Nadal is made extra superb via the fact he won his first most important in 2008 – whilst Federer had claimed thirteen and Nadal five – and best delivered a second 3 years later.
+His pursuit of Federer and Nadal is made even more superb by the fact that he won his first major in 2008—while Federer had claimed thirteen and Nadal five—and best delivered a second three years later.

 “Honestly, I think he can overtake them.
 However, I would not like to mention that for positive,” said Becker.
 “The race is on.

-“This endless communication of who might be the maximum a success will keep as long as all three of them are gambling.
+“This endless communication of who might be the maximum success will keep as long as all three are gambling.

-“I do not see the stop of the road for any of the three.
+“I do not see the top of the road for any of the three.
 I accept as true that they all will win extra Grand Slams.

-“Novak’s paintings ethic is 24/7, and he simply admitted at the stop that Federer – still reaching Grand Slam finals on the age of 37 – stimulated him.”
+“Novak’s painting ethic is 24/7, and he simply admitted at the stop that Federer – still reaching Grand Slam finals at age 37 – stimulated him.”

 Tim Henman, a former British number one and 3-time Wimbledon semi-finalist, also believes Djokovic’s hunger will increase.

-“This victory will inspire him to preserve putting in the hard paintings and winning more titles.
-Federer and Nadal are very a great deal in his sights,” he brought.
+“This victory will inspire him to continue putting in the hard paintings and winning more titles.
+Federer and Nadal are very much in his sights,” he said.

-“He’s a year more youthful than Nadal and 5 more youthful than Federer – we all realize he fancies overtaking those two.”
+“He’s a year more youthful than Nadal and five more youthful than Federer – we all realize he fancies overtaking those two.”